CS2103AUG2016-T17-C1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
-Priority tag input is invalid
+Priority tag input is invalid<br>
 1a1.
-To-Do-List reports that priority tag input is invalid 1a2.
-User enters priority
+To-Do-List reports that priority tag input is invalid<br>
+1a2.
+User enters priority<br>
-Use case repeats 1a until user proposes a valid tag or chooses to add task without setting priority Use case resumes at step 2
+Use case repeats 1a until user proposes a valid tag or chooses to add task without setting priority<br>
+Use case resumes at step 2<br>